Vitol: Brand overview

 Vitol, the world’s leading independent oil trader, was founded in Rotterdam in 1966 by Henk Vietor and Jacques Detiger.
 Over the years, this Swiss-headquartered Dutch multinational has grown significantly, with crude oil and petroleum product deliveries reaching 7.9 million barrels per day in 2021.

 Ian Taylor joined Vitol in 1985, reinvigorating the crude oil trading business.
 His hard work paid off when he became Vitol’s CEO in 1995 and Chairman in 2004 – as chairman of the board of directors.
-Under Taylor’s leadership, Vitol not only expanded its business but also diversified through the acquisition of refining assets such as the Come by Chance refinery in Newfoundland, Canada, as well as the introduction of new commodities such as metals and coal.
+Under Taylor’s leadership, Vitol expanded its business and diversified by acquiring refining assets such as the Come by Chance refinery in Newfoundland, Canada, and introducing new commodities such as metals and coal.
 Taylor’s strategic leadership has propelled Vitol to the top of the industry.

 Vitol has grown from a humble Dutch trading company into a dominant global energy and commodities trading company.
-The company now operates in more than 20 countries and has more than 40 offices worldwide.
+The company operates in over 20 countries and has over 40 offices worldwide.
 Employing more than 4,000 people, Vitol’s broad range of activities includes trading, logistics and distribution, refining, shipping, terminals, exploration and production, power generation, and retail.
 This extensive presence underscores Vitol’s leadership position in the industry.

-Although Vitol has long been a significant player in the oil market, there have been recent allegations that it has contributed to price volatility and market manipulation.
-In response, Vitol has strongly denied any wrongdoing, claiming that its operations are transparent and ethical.
+Although Vitol has long been a significant player in the oil market, recent allegations have been made that it has contributed to price volatility and market manipulation.
+In response, Vitol strongly denied wrongdoing, claiming its operations are transparent and ethical.

 In 1966, Henk Vietor and Jacques Detiger founded Vitol in Rotterdam, which has become one of the world’s leading energy and commodities trading companies.